 It’s easy to feel like a computer just filling out endless forms for USCIS in order to immigrate to the U.S. However, there is one form that USCIS has to fill out and send to you: I-797 form Notice of Action.
 There are different versions of the I-797 that have different purposes, but they are all probably the most important documents USCIS will send you.
 If you have a safe, put any I-797 you receive in there next to your family jewels, passport, and that baseball card collection.

 This I-797 guide will help you maneuver through the different types of this form.
 You’ll also learn how to check your I-797 status online and how the form can be useful outside of just alerting you to changes in your case.

 I-797s usually notify applicants that USCIS has received their application.
+You will likely receive an I-797 2-3 weeks after submitting your application.
 It is important to read the form thoroughly as it also tends to state instructions you must follow for the rest of the application process.
 Instructions can include interview requests, a list of documents you need to bring to an interview, travel instructions, and requests for further evidence, among others.
 I-797s also will be sent if your immigration application has been approved.

 Along with instructions, it’s important to read whether the I-797 you receive comes with any immigration benefits.
 Most do not include any benefits and explicitly state so, but some do.

 The above image is how Form I-797C looks after April 2, 2012.
 It is printed on plain paper and will have a header saying “This notice does not grant any immigration status or benefit.”

 Previous versions of the Form I-797C issued prior to April 12, 2012, remain valid and should be kept for your records.

 The I-797 proves why it’s imperative to alert USCIS if you ever move so they know where to mail all this critical information.
 Whenever you have a change of address, make sure to fill and submit AR-11, Alien’s Change of Address Card, or update it on through your USCIS online account.